dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

 Double check it worked by running ``pelican \-\-version`` - currently this should print out ``3.2.0`` - then run ``pip freeze`` - which prints out a list of the python modules installed in your current virtualenv.

-Now install some extra python modules to support bonus functionality provided by some Pelican plugins that we'll be using later:
+Now we'll install some extra python modules to support bonus functionality provided by some Pelican plugins that we'll be using later:

 .. code-block:: console

     $ pip install Pillow beautifulsoup4 cssmin cssprefixer cssutils pretty six smartypants typogrify webassets

 Again, as far as I know PIL/Pillow is hard to install on Windows - use the ActiveState Package Manager.
-Once this is done, run this, to get pip to make a list of all the things you've got installed in this virtualenv:
+Once this is done, run this to get ``pip`` to make a list of all the things you've got installed in this virtualenv:

 .. code-block:: console